 Wings of Nike is a concept car designed to reconcile spirit of excellence in automotive history.

 Details such as front fenders, chromed bumper, white circles on tires, and doors opening backwards are used to honor the automotive legacy of old timers while front grill is detail from old racing cars.
-It is based on electric power train that made such complex design possible to make and future of automotive industry more exciting and sustainable.

 There were two big challenges to overcome while designing this concept car: